Hans-Onesmo/Incremental-exctraction/README.md

 The system maintains data consistency between full and incremental loads

 # Lab 5
-# ETL Load
+# ETL Load Hans Onesmo
-This Jupyter notebook implements the Load stage of the ETL (Extract, Transform, Load) pipeline for school attendance data.
-It focuses on saving transformed data into an efficient Parquet format, ready for analysis and reuse.
+This Jupyter notebook implements the Load phase of the ETL (Extract, Transform, Load) pipeline for processing school attendance data.
+It focuses on storing the transformed data efficiently for future analysis and reporting.

-# Key Sights:
+# Key sights:
-- Converts full and incremental transformed CSVs into Parquet format
-- Uses compact columnar storage for speed and reduced size
-- Includes preview steps to confirm successful data loading
-- Separates output files for full and incremental loads
+The notebook loads both the full and incremental transformed datasets from CSV format and converts them into Parquet files.
+Parquet is a compact, high-performance columnar format ideal for analytics.
+The notebook also includes verification steps to confirm that the files were saved successfully.

 # Tools:
-Python (with Pandas and pyarrow) provides an efficient way to handle structured data loading.
-The Parquet format ensures storage optimization and quick access in analytical workflows.
+Python (with Pandas for reading and writing structured data, and pyarrow for Parquet support) is used to build the loading workflow.
+These tools offer speed and efficiency in storing data for downstream applications.

 # Run codes
-Install required packages using pip install pandas pyarrow.
-Clone the repository, ensure loaded_data/ directory exists, then open the notebook and run all cells in order.
+Install the required packages using pip install pandas pyarrow, clone the repository using git clone, ensure the loaded_data directory exists, launch the Jupyter Notebook, and execute all the cells in sequence.

 # Data
-Reads from:
+The notebook reads from two transformed CSV files generated during the transformation phase:
-transformed_full.csv – entire historical dataset
+transformed_full.csv – the full historical dataset
-transformed_incremental.csv – only new or changed records
+transformed_incremental.csv – only new or updated records since the last extraction

 # School Attendance ETL Pipeline – Load Phase

 # Overview
-This notebook finalizes the ETL process by writing clean and enriched data into Parquet format for long-term storage and analysis.
-Both full and incremental datasets are saved in structured form.
+This notebook implements the final step of the ETL pipeline.
+It takes cleaned and enriched attendance data and writes it into a structured columnar format using Parquet.
+This prepares the data for efficient access, querying, and long-term storage.

-# Load Details
+# Load Process
-Full Data Load:
-Saves all transformed records to full_data.parquet
+Full Data Load: Saves all records into full_data.parquet

-Incremental Load:
-Saves only recent changes to incremental_data.parquet
+Incremental Data Load: Saves only new/updated records into incremental_data.parquet

-Verification:
-Each saved file is reloaded and previewed using .head() to confirm success
+Verification: After writing, the files are read back and displayed using .head() to ensure correctness

 # Output Files
-loaded_data/full_data.parquet
-loaded_data/incremental_data.parquet
+loaded_data/full_data.parquet:
+Contains the entire historical dataset in Parquet format

+loaded_data/incremental_data.parquet:
+Contains only the new or updated records in Parquet format

+# Maintenance
+This load process ensures all transformed data is safely stored in a high-performance format.
+The notebook is reusable and can be re-run any time new transformed data becomes available.

 # Maintenance
 This phase ensures transformed data is stored safely and efficiently.
 It can be repeated whenever updated CSVs are available from the transformation stage.